 In 1993 the car was sold to Ian Khan, who drove it in the BTCC under the Tamchester Team Maxted banner.
 Khan returned to the BTCC in 1994 but withdrew half way through the season.

-The car would re-appear in the late 1990s/early 2000s in the Formula Saloon Championship in the hands of Keith Philips.
+The car would re-appear in the late 1990s/early 2000s in the Formula Saloon Championship in the hands of Derek Hale and Keith Philips.

 Little is know of the car's subsequent history until it was acquired by John Hammersley some 5 years later.
 By this stage the car had been reduced to a rolling shell - the previous owner based near Croft circuit had intended to turn it into a rallycross car.